-Because of these debates, the Virginia Ratifying Convention tried to compromise by proposing a constitutional amendment that said that any amendments limiting Congress’ power should not be reason to extend their power.
+Because of these debates, the Virginia Ratifying Convention tried to compromise by proposing a constitutional amendment that said that any amendments limiting Congress’ power should not be a reason to extend their power.
 This proposal led to the creation of the Ninth Amendment.

 When James Madison introduced the Ninth Amendment to the House of Representatives, he said that this draft was to prevent increasing the power of the government and is put in as a cautionary measure.
-He felt that the first Eight Amendments talked about how the federal government could exercise its powers, and the Ninth Amendment looked referred to many rights that still could not be taken away by the government.
+He felt that the first Eight Amendments talked about how the federal government could exercise its powers, and the Ninth Amendment referred to many rights that still could not be taken away by the government.

 Modern Use of the Ninth Amendment

-Today, the Ninth Amendment is used mainly to stop the government from expanding their power rather than just limiting their power.
+Today, the Ninth Amendment is used mainly to stop the government from expanding its power rather than just limiting their power.
 Sometimes, courts try to use the Ninth Amendment as a way to provide and enforce rights that are not actually talked about in the Constitution.

 Facts about the Ninth Amendment